pablotron/bookman/README.md

 * [Bulma][] (custom build to reduce size)
 * Icons from [Bootstrap Icons][]
-* Minified with [tdewolf/minify][] (see `web/assets/build.rb`).
+* Minified with [esbuild][] (see `web/assets/build.rb`).

-Static web assets are minified and served compressed to keep the payload size below 20 kB.
+Static web assets are minified and served compressed to keep the initial payload size below 20 kB.

 ### Backend

 * [Chi][]: routing and middleware
 * [pgx][]: database driver

-The web server itself is a staticly-linked binary built via a [multi-stage build][] with web assets embedded into the binary via [go embed][].
+The web server itself is a staticly-linked binary built via a [multi-stage build][].
+Web assets are minified and embedded into the binary via [go embed][].
 As a result, the `web` container consists of a single 9MB `/bookman` binary:

 		> cd web && podman build -t bookman-web .
 		...